microtrain/bootcamp/13-Express/02-Express.md

 **node_modules/**

-Third party libraries.
-Anytime you run ```npm install``` you are installing third party libraries.
+Third-party libraries.
+Anytime you run ```npm install``` you are installing third-party libraries.
 When you run that command without the ```-g``` option you are installing that library in the current project and opposed to installing it at the system level.

 **package.json**

-This tracks every third party library you have installed.
-If you need to rebuild you project you can run ```npm install``` and that will read from *project.json* as opposed to installing each library individually.
+This tracks every third-party library you have installed.
+If you need to rebuild your project you can run ```npm install``` and that will read from *project.json* as opposed to installing each library individually.

 **package-lock.json**

-Most third party libraries will be dependent upon other thrid party libraries.
-Every third party library you install brings these libraries with them.
-The *package.json* file tracks the exact version of each library that was installed and prevent the same library from being installed twice (in the case of mutlple dependencies relying on that library.
+Most third-party libraries will be dependent upon other third-party libraries.
+Every third-party library you install brings these libraries with them.
+The *package.json* file tracks the exact version of each library that was installed and prevent the same library from being installed twice (in the case of multiple dependencies relying on that library.
     * [package.json vs package-lock.json](https://stackoverflow.com/questions/45052520/do-i-need-both-package-lock-json-and-package-json)
     * [Everything You Wanted To Know About package-lock.json But Were Too Afraid To Ask](https://medium.com/@Quigley_Ja/everything-you-wanted-to-know-about-package-lock-json-b81911aa8ab8)

 **public/**

-Publicaly accessable code and assets.
+Publicly accessible code and assets.
 This where you would host CSS, JavaScript, images, PDFs, static web pages, etc.

 **routes/**